danthedrummer/HuddlOut_server/README.md

 Third Year Project made with NodeJS.
 Collaborators: @reccy, @danthedrummer, @glennncullen, @14552067

 ## API Documentation

+*Note: All functions that require a token will return the same errors as /api/auth/checkAuth if the token is malformed or outdated.*

 ### Authentication
 #### Check user authentication